From Pet to Planet:

 While in the process of drafting this essay, BB passed.
 Although terribly painful, her passing also brought relief, and a sense of sad calm has become my reality.
 As I had hoped, she let me know when she was resigned to her death.
 The day I made my decision to play “god” and “put her to sleep,” her face had changed, she could no longer support her emaciated body weight, her spirit was already exiting its physical flesh.

 Most of us at some point experience the excruciating pain caused by the loss of a loved and treasured other.
 Upon the loss of relationship, whether through physical death or some other type of ending, whether we’re aware of it or not, we undergo a grief-process.
 We all grieve differently and at our own pace, and for some the journey is completed more slowly than for others, but we need to feel the pain before we can experience the healing.
+The benefits gained in being fully present with death and separation, including a strange, haunting beauty, does something to mitigate the agony.

 The grief process is made up of a number of nearly universal subjective states, and the initial ones are often shock, disbelief or denial.
 At the onset of her decline, I certainly believed that BB’s symptoms were due to her longstanding thyroid problem, thinking, “her medications need to be increased, perhaps her body had somehow been rejecting the medication, her medications had been given improperly by cat-sitters.”
 There seemed to be an endless list of reasons for her symptoms.
 Not until after several visits to the veterinarian and several different tests could I no longer deny the realization and truth that I was going to lose her.